Back to news

 Personalisation depth: instead of a flat list of preferences, you get a model that captures how someone behaves differently depending on context.

 There's published evidence the underlying approach holds up.
-On the LongMemEval-S benchmark, Plastic Labs reports Honcho answering correctly 90.4% of the time while using a median of 5% of the available context per question, against a Claude Haiku 4.5 baseline of 62.6%.
+On the LongMemEval-S benchmark, Plastic Labs reports Honcho answering correctly 90.4% of the time while using a median of 5% of the available context per question (opens in a new tab), against a Claude Haiku 4.5 baseline of 62.6%.

 Comparison with Other Systems